Nic30/hwtHls/README.md

 * Not done yet:
   * Complex operation reducing (DSP)
-  * Abstract stream operation translation
   * All platforms
-  * Memory access pattern, partition use
+  * Memory access pattern, partition API between Python and LLVM

 ## How it works?